Local doctor answers coronavirus questions

 “The coronavirus is new and brings a lot of nervousness associated with it,” Dr. Hansen.
 “We’ve had a pretty significant flu season this year so be on guard against the flu just as you would with this new coronavirus.”

-You can find our full interview with Dr. Hansen and all of the viewer questions answered our Facebook page.
+You can find our full interview with Dr. Hansen and all of the viewer questions answered on the Facebook link below.